Sanitize Devices Before Disposal

 If you do not attach a certificate matching the equipment you are dropping off, Property Disposition will process the equipment as if it was not erased or destroyed, and your department will be charged the standard fees for secure erasure or device destruction.
 If you would prefer, you can also take advantage of Property Disposition's secure erasure and disposal service.

-You are also responsible for destroying any printed copies of sensitive U-M data or records that no longer need to be retained See Destroying Paper-Based Media for best practices.
+You are also responsible for destroying any printed or paper copies of sensitive U-M data or records that no longer need to be retained See Shred Sensitive Paper Documents for best practices.